hadetan/interview-assistant/README.md

 ```bash
 TRANSCRIPTION_CHUNK_TIMESLICE_MS=200 npm start
 ```
-- If unset, the default is 120ms.
-Values are sanitized to a reasonable range (20–5000 ms).
+If unset, the default in the streaming service configuration is 150ms and values are sanitized to a reasonable range (20–5000 ms).
+The UI's preload provides a fallback if parsing fails.
 - This affects how frequently the renderer emits `transcription:chunk` IPC events — smaller values increase periodic IPC frequency and data volume, larger values reduce IPC frequency but increase per-chunk size and potential latency.

 ### Silence handling & latency instrumentation